Both the paid and free services from ProtonVPN are top-notch, making it one of the best VPN providers you can choose.

 - Obfuscated connections try to hide that you’re using a VPN

 ProtonVPN’s clients are attractive and easy to use – I’m a fan of the current purple and grey colour scheme.
 The Windows client’s main display allows you to select countries from a list or a map, or use a pre-generated fastest or random connection profile to pick an endpoint based on those criteria.
 You can even create your own profile, with options including connection type, country and specific server.

 The main endpoint list allows you to select specific servers, displaying how busy each one is and which connection features they provide.
 When contention for the service is high, you can get better performance by manually selecting a low-traffic server than allowing the client to select one for you.

 Special features offered by ProtonVPN endpoints include Secure Core, which provides additional protection against external network attacks; P2P for the benefit of torrent users; and Tor, which uses The Onion Router network to help further anonymise your activity.

 I found the traffic graph helpful for monitoring my connection’s performance and the amount of data I was sending across it.
 Open the client’s Settings interface, and you can enable features including a VPN kill switch to cut off all internet traffic if your VPN connection goes down, as well as split tunnelling in order to allow specific applications or IP addresses to connect outside the VPN.

 You can also have ProtonVPN load at boot, connect at launch, switch protocol, and opt into an Early Access programme for new versions of the VPN client.

 - Great for streaming TV

-Over the past couple of years, ProtonVPN’s has been a consistent high-performer in my tests.
+Over the past couple of years, ProtonVPN has consistently been a high performer in my tests.
 It’s genuinely effective when it comes to improving connection speeds to other countries.
-I didn’t even have to disconnect or use split-tunnelling to watch streaming TV while connected, allowing me to keep my connection optimally secure.
+I didn’t even have to disconnect or use split tunnelling to watch streaming TV while connected, allowing me to keep my internet traffic optimally secure.